artoriacaster/artoriacaster/README.md

-Hi, I’m @artoriacaster
+## Welcome to my profile!

-I’m interested in acquiring technical writing experience through collaboration on open source projects.
+Hi, I’m Ryan and I'm interested in acquiring technical writing experience through collaboration on open source projects.

 I have little knowledge of code but I am planning to learn any skillset necessary to improve.

-I’m currently in college pursuing an English Degree, and have a workload for school which takes priority over any open source contributions I can help with.
-Therefore I don't plan on large contributions which are required in a short span of time unless I am on any sort of break.
+As I figure out how to navigate Github and the various open source projects of the world, I hope you can bear with me on my journey.

 You can reach me at: tuxicorngaming@gmail.com